-Structured The principles and importance of identifying trees Independent Pass/ interview and the value of using their scientific names Assessor distinction Professionalism and work ethic (behaviours) Communication skills The principles of the establishment, growth and care of trees Understanding of tree care Identify pests, diseases, disorders and tree defects Common pest/disease/disorder identification Principal decay fungi identification Current environmental, wildlife and health and safety legislation, standards and codes of practice in relation to arboricultural works Health and safety legislation and first aid Understanding of legislation (wildlife and protected trees) affecting tree work (Portfolio)
+Practical test Take appropriate care of tools, equipment and customer property (S) Independent Assessor Fail/ Pass/ distinction Chainsaw maintenance and simple repairs Carry out a range of ground-based pruning operations (S) Chainsaw operations on the ground, cross cutting Knot tying Fell and process small trees (S) Work safely at height in the tree under supervision (S) Accessing a tree with a rope and harness, aerial use of a chainsaw (S) Perform an aerial rescue of colleague from a rope and harness and a MEWP (S) Structured interview The principles and importance of identifying trees and the value of using their scientific names (K) Independent Assessor Fail/ Pass/ distinction Professionalism and work ethic (B) Communication (B) The principles of the establishment, growth and care of trees (K) Understanding of tree care Identify pests, diseases, disorders and tree defects (K/S) Common pest/disease/disorder identificationPrincipal decay fungi identification Current environmental, wildlife and health and safety legislation, standards and codes of practice in relation to arboricultural works (K) Health and safety legislation and first aid Understanding of legislation (wildlife and protected trees) affecting tree work (Portfolio)

-3. On Programme Assessment
+On Programme Assessment

 The nature of the arborist role, the requirement to have qualifications in order to work and changing seasons determine that some assessment procedures need to be carried out during the apprenticeship.
 On programme assessment will allow apprentices to develop their skills, improve their knowledge and monitor their own progress towards the final summative assessment process.
 On programme assessment will also allow employers and training providers to provide feedback to apprentices to assist in their development and to monitor apprentice progress.
-The on programme process shall be set out displaying task and timings to ensure apprentices make good progress towards achieving competence (see Appendix 1).
+It is recommended the on programme process be set out displaying task and timings to ensure apprentices make good progress towards achieving competence (see Appendix 1).

-The on programme assessments will be combined to make a portfolio that will form the basis of the end point interview.
+The on programme assessments will be combined to make a portfolio that will not be graded, but will form the basis of the end point structured interview.
 These elements are:

 - A quarterly appraisal system to monitor the progress of the apprentice, provide feedback and guide development.
-The appraisals shall include particular reference to apprentice development of skills following passing the certificates to practice qualifications. - A diary with quarterly entries maintained by the apprentice that demonstrates development through the apprenticeship period. - Knowledge tests related to seasonal aspects to include tree and shrub identification (50 specimens), principal decay fungi identification (20 specimens), important and common pest/disease/disorder identification (20 specimens).
-These shall be graded by either the employer or the training provider. - Practical tests related to seasonal skills acquired during the apprenticeship period.
-These shall be graded by either the employer or the training provider.
+The appraisals shall include particular reference to apprentice development of skills following passing the certificates to practice qualifications. - A diary with quarterly entries maintained by the apprentice that demonstrates development through the apprenticeship period. - Knowledge tests related to seasonal aspects to include tree and shrub identification (50 specimens), principal decay fungi identification (20 specimens), important and common pest/disease/disorder identification (20 specimens). - Practical tests related to seasonal skills acquired during the apprenticeship period.

 Employers and training providers will need to work closely to plan and deliver assessments appropriately.
-This process focuses on the employability factors that add value to the employer as it centres on real work competencies carried out in a real work environment.
+This process focuses on the employability factors that add value to the employer as it centres on real work competencies carried out in a work environment.

-It is recommended that other on programme assessments are carried out by the employer and training provider in order to enhance apprentice development where required.
+It is recommended that other on programme assessments are carried out by the employer and training provider to enhance apprentice development where required.
 These may be set and carried out by the training provider or employer at their discretion as needs arise however, the results could form part of the quarterly entry to the apprentice diary.

-3.1 Professional Qualifications
+2.1.
+Professional Qualifications

-The mandatory qualifications as stipulated in the standard or legacy equivalents should be achieved prior to the gateway.
+The mandatory qualifications as stipulated in the standard or legacy equivalents (previous iterations of the qualifications listed in the standard) should be achieved prior to the gateway.
 These are: